Menu

 E-mail: admin@cchurch.brent.sch.uk

-Ms. Baverstock is also the designated teacher for looked-after and previously looked-after children.
-Please note, Ms. Baverstock works at the school on Monday, Tuesday and Wednesday only.
+Ms. Baverstock is a qualified teacher and also holds the Postgraduate National Award for Special Educational Needs Coordination (NASENCO) qualification.
+She is also the designated teacher for looked-after and previously looked-after children.
+Ms. Baverstock works at the school on Monday, Tuesday and Wednesday only.

 What does SEND mean?